 - The business you create as a sole trader will be all yours.
 All the profits go to you but then so too do all the losses.
 So get stuck in get your advertising out there and start earning.
 This is important as you will be personally responsible for any debts that the business may incur.
 Often people form limited companies to shield their personal assets from any debts the business may make.

-- Look at your market and target your customers whether it is Manchester removals to London or even further afield do not restrict yourself the world is yours to exploit
+- Look at your market and target your customers whether it is Manchester removals to London.
+Or even further afield into European destinations.
+Do not restrict yourself the world is yours to exploit.

 The removals sector is very competitive.
 It’s important to offer a good quality service so that your reputation allows you to charge realistic and competitive rates.

-- There is no legal requirement to draw up accounts – a Self Assessment tax return is all that is needed – and, if you’re likely to make losses in the first year or so, you can normally deduct them from future profits like a sole trader.
+- There is no legal requirement to draw up accounts.
+A Self Assessment tax return is all that is needed.
+If you’re likely to make losses in the first year or so, you can normally deduct them from future profits like a sole trader.

 - As the joint owner of the company you will split any profits with your partner.
 If there are any losses, you’ll be personally responsible for your share of the debt as well as those of your partners.
-But, you can get around this by forming a Limited Liability Partnership, which although being more complicated to set up than an ordinary partnership, does reduce responsibility for business debts in the same way as a limited company.
+You can get around this by forming a Limited Liability Partnership.
+Which although being more complicated to set up than an ordinary partnership, does reduce responsibility for business debts.
+In the same way as a limited company.

 - Partners often enjoy having someone else around who can help shoulder the workload.
-But, given that starting a business with someone can be more intense than marrying them, it’s sensible to get a solicitor to draw up a written partnership agreement before you start out.
-The agreement should deal with how the profits and work are split and what happens if one of you decides to up sticks and leave.
+But, given that starting a business with someone can be more intense than marrying them.
+It’s sensible to get a solicitor to draw up a written partnership agreement before you start out.
+The agreement should deal with how the profits and work are split.
+Plus what happens if one of you decides to up sticks and leave.

-- Sole traders or partnerships might be easy to set up, but the fact that they don’t offer protection from a company’s debts makes a limited company a more attractive option for many.
+- Sole traders or partnerships might be easy to set up.
+The fact that they don’t offer protection from a company’s debts makes a limited company a more attractive option for many.
 As a director of a limited company, and as long as you operate legally, your personal assets won’t be at risk if your company can’t pay back a debt.

 - Business people often choose to set up a limited company because they believe that to do so lends credibility to their endeavours.

 - The accounts for a limited company must follow a form set out in law.
-They will need to be drawn up by an accountant then submitted to Companies House.
-The fact that you must use an accountant has an upside – they should be able to advise on how you can legitimately extract maximum value from your firm (by, for example, supplementing your wages with dividends).
+They need to be drawn up by an accountant then submitted to Companies House.
+The fact that you must use an accountant has an upside.
+They should be able to advise on how you can legitimately extract maximum value from your firm. (by, for example, supplementing your wages with dividends).

-- It is usual in the removals sector to request prepayment from customers, so most of your income is likely to be cash sales so make sure you record all transactions with receipts.
+- It is usual in the removals sector to request prepayment from customers.
+So most of your income is likely to be bank transfer and cash sales so make sure you record all transactions with receipts.